-The NIEHS found that the eyesight of Indigenous children was generally better than that of non-Indigenous children, particularly for children living in remote communities .
+The 2008 NIEHS found that the eyesight of Indigenous children was generally better than that of non-Indigenous children, particularly for children living in remote communities .
 After adjusting for age and sampling, blindness was five times less common among Indigenous children aged 5-15 years than among non-Indigenous children.

-The rate of low vision for Indigenous adults aged over 40 years was 2.8 times higher than that for non-Indigenous adults according to the 2008 NIEHS.
-The most common causes of low vision were uncorrected refractive error (54%), cataract (27%), and diabetic retinopathy (13%).
+According to the 2008 NIEHS, low vision was 2.8 times more common among Indigenous adults aged over 40 years than among their non-Indigenous counterparts .
+The most common causes of low vision were uncorrected refractive error (54%), cataract (27%), and diabetic retinopathy (12%).

 Source: NIEHS 2009

 Refractive error is a common eye condition that is easily corrected with glasses.
 Refractive error was the cause of more than one-half of low vision (54%) and 14% of blindness among Indigenous adults in the 2008 NIEHS .
 Uncorrected refractive error leading to blindness was five times more common among Indigenous adults than among non-Indigenous adults.
 Impaired distance vision (hyperopia) affected 5% of Indigenous adults.
 Only 20% of Indigenous adults wore glasses for distance vision, compared with 56% of non-Indigenous adults .
 Around 39% of Indigenous adults were not able to read normal size print (difficulty with near vision or myopia) .